tudor-malene/Easygrid/README.md

 - other grid implementations ( like TreeGrid , Yui datatable)
 - users should be able to select the columns they want to see ( & store these settings)
+- other export formats and more export options
+- selection widget extended to other grids

 License
 -------